For Immediate Release:

-The statewide seasonally adjusted jobs estimate showed a 11,400 job gain in October, and an over-the-year loss of 340,200 jobs.
+The statewide seasonally adjusted jobs estimate showed an increase of 16,800 jobs in November, and an over-the-year gain of 196,000 jobs.

 The unadjusted unemployment rates and job estimates for the labor market areas reflect seasonal fluctuations and therefore may show different levels and trends than the statewide seasonally adjusted estimates.